tdiesler/nessus-aries/demo/README.md

 ## Setup and test the Google Sheets API

-First, we have to go through some non-trivial process to setup OAUTH for our Google Sheet - this os documented [here](./docs/google-access.md)
+First, we have to go through some non-trivial process to setup OAUTH for our Google Sheet - this is documented [here](./docs/google-access.md)

     export GOOGLE_OAUTH_CLIENT_ID=***.apps.googleusercontent.com
     export GOOGLE_OAUTH_CLIENT_SECRET=***